 The bottom line

-The VA loan benefit doesn't expire and doesn't get used up.
+The benefit does not expire, but entitlement can be tied up in an existing VA loan until it is restored or enough remaining entitlement is available.
 Every eligible service member can — in theory — use it at every duty station over a full career.
 The mechanics that matter: sell and pay off to restore full entitlement, know your remaining entitlement before trying to carry two loans simultaneously, and understand how the 3.30% subsequent-use fee compares to conventional PMI on your specific numbers.

 For a full overview of how the VA loan works from eligibility through closing, see VA Home Loans Explained and the VA Home Loans Guide.